 Accreditation Council for Pharmacy Education

-Texas Health and Human Services Commission (HHSC) and the Texas Department of State Health Services (DSHS are a co-sponsor with Texas Tech University Health Sciences Center, Jerry H. Hodge School of Pharmacy.
+Texas Health and Human Services Commission (HHSC) is a co-sponsor with Texas Tech University Health Sciences Center, Jerry H. Hodge School of Pharmacy.
 The Texas Tech University Health Sciences Center, Jerry H. Hodge School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of Continuing Education.

 One of the requirements of continuing education is disclosure of the following information to the learner: